 In 1965, he married Marie Devlin, who had grown up near the poet, in Ardboe, County Tyrone, on the shores of Lough Neagh.
-Together they had three children, Michael (born in 1966), Christopher (1968) and Catherine (1973).
+Together they had three children, Michael (born in 1966), Christopher (1968) and Catherine Ann (1973).
 They lived in Belfast until 1972, when they moved to County Wicklow in the Republic of Ireland.
 This was the first time that Heaney had devoted himself completely to his own writing and the family spent four years in Glanmore Cottage, a small gate lodge owned by their friend, the Canadian academic Ann Saddlemyer.
 In creative terms, the Glanmore years were an extremely productive period and though he was never to live in Northern Ireland again, Heaney’s early life there and the ongoing political situation would continue to inform his work.
-In 1975, he took up a teaching post at Carysfort Teacher Training College and, the following year, moved with his family to a new home in the Dublin neighbourhood of Sandymount, where he would live for the rest of his life.
+In 1975, he took up a teaching post at Carysfort College of Education in Dublin and, the following year, moved with his family to a new home in the city's neighbourhood of Sandymount, where he would live for the rest of his life.

 International and public life

 Throughout the 1980s and 1990s, Seamus Heaney’s international reputation grew.
-His work gained a devoted readership in the US, where, from 1982 onwards, he spent four months every year teaching at Harvard University.
+His work gained a devoted readership in the US in particular, where, from 1982 onwards, he spent four months every year teaching at Harvard University.
 As his work was translated into other languages, he also found a readership beyond the English-speaking world.
 He took his role as an ambassador for poetry seriously, advocating its relevance and necessity in his lectures as Oxford Professor of Poetry and perhaps most memorably in his 1995 Nobel lecture, ‘Crediting Poetry’.
 He travelled extensively, delivering lectures, taking part in festivals and summer schools, and giving readings around the world.

 In Ireland, he became an increasingly public figure and was frequently called upon to comment on political situations, such as the Northern Ireland Peace Process.
 It was a duty he took seriously, as reflected in poems such as ‘From the Republic of Conscience’, written for Amnesty International, and ‘Beacons at Bealtaine’, a specially commissioned poem which he read in Dublin on 1 May 2004, at a ceremony to mark the accession of ten new countries to the European Union.